avalynnw/ORM-back-end/README.md

 ## Description

-This program is desinged to be able to interact with a database using sequalize and data models.
+This program is designed to be able to interact with a database using sequalize and data models.

 ## Table of Contents